 The most difficult and important thing in learning was to ‘unlearn’.
-Our cohort was brilliant; we came from 30 different countries, many different backgrounds and cultures, of course some of us came with some ego including myself, but we all learnt to throw away that ego-baggage of the past.
+Our cohort was brilliant; we came from 30 different countries, many different backgrounds and cultures, of course, some of us came with some ego, including myself, but we all learned to throw away that ego-baggage of the past.

 What was the most surprising thing about the programme?

-The 'self-discovery' element - I had initially thought it would just be an educational programme but what has actually happened apart from learning, I know myself a lot better now.
+The 'self-discovery' element - I had initially thought it would just be an educational programme but I know myself a lot better now.
 I have become more self-aware than I used to be.
 And that’s the biggest takeaway in my case.

 What advice would you give to a prospective student considering studying the same programme as you?

 The programme is a great opportunity to learn and network with people of incredibly high calibre.
-So should make the most of every interaction as it has the ability to uplift us intellectually, sometimes covertly and sometimes otherwise.
-We know we become those five people that we spend most time with.
+So should make the most of every interaction as it has the ability to uplift us intellectually.

 Tell us about your current job